-Amazon Prime Day 2017: Everything you need to know about Amazon's shopping extravaganza
+Amazon Prime Day 2018: Everything you need to know about Amazon's shopping extravaganza

 Historical price tracking is great, but what about those all important Lightning Deals?
 That’s where you’ll find most of the very best Prime Day prices, and the more popular ones sell out fast—like hot-concert-tickets fast.

-With little time to buy, forget about historical price checking in the moment.
+With little time to buy, forget about historical price-checking in the moment.
 One thing you can do is look ahead, as Amazon often teases its lightning deals in advance.
 If you visit the Prime Day webpage, for example, you may see a carousel of Lightning Deals.
-Keep scrolling those deals, and you’ll soon hit products that are on deck but haven’t yet started as deals.
+Keep scrolling through those deals, and you’ll soon hit products that are on deck but haven’t yet started as deals.

-If you find something in those upcoming Lightning Deals you’d like to buy, that’s the time to do historical price checking.
-Then when the product goes on sale you’ll know right away if Amazon’s limited-time price is worth it or not.
+If you find something in those upcoming Lightning Deals you’d like to buy, that’s the time to do historical price-checking.
+Then when the product goes on sale, you’ll know right away if Amazon’s limited-time price is worth it.

 If it’s too good to be true, it might be a knockoff

 Remember that it’s not only Amazon that offers sales on Amazon on Prime Day.
 Third-party Amazon marketplace sellers are also eligible to sell items at low prices.
-Many of these sellers are great, but sometimes there are less than honest brokers out there pushing fake or low-quality products, as CNBC reported in 2016.
+Many of these sellers are great, but sometimes there are less-than-honest brokers out there pushing fake or low-quality products, as The Guardian reported in April.

 Before you buy—even with Lightning Deals—take a second to check that the seller and the product appear legitimate.
-Personally, I rarely by anything on Amazon unless it comes from, or is fulfilled by, Amazon.
-That way, I’m 100 percent covered by Amazon’s excellent customer service if anything goes wrong.
-With third-party marketplace sellers, you have to deal with them directly and can only appeal to Amazon if that effort fails.
+We advise consumers to only buy products that come from, or are fulfilled by, Amazon.
+That won't protect you from counterfeits, but if anything goes wrong, you're 100-percent covered by Amazon’s excellent customer service.
+With independent third-party marketplace sellers, you have to deal with them directly and can appeal to Amazon only if that effort fails.

 Look beyond Amazon

-Check out the rest of the Internet on Prime Day if you miss out on an amazing deal.
+Check out the rest of the Internet on Prime Day.
 With Amazon building so much hype, other retailers offer their own sales to compete.
-It’s a long shot to find the exact same gaming monitor on sale elsewhere, but it’s always worth checking online shops like Newegg, Staples, and Best Buy just in case.
+It’s a long shot to find the exact same deals elsewhere, but it’s always worth checking online shops like Newegg, Staples, and Best Buy for a close match.

 Amazon’s a great place to find deals, but not every deal is what it seems.
-With a little preparation and a good dose of research, however, you can find the truly great deals on Prime Day.
+With a little preparation and a good dose of research you can find the truly great deals on Prime Day.